butchinator/Natours_Project/README.md

 This is the NATOURS page built as part of the advanced css / sass course created by Jonas Schmedtmann.

-Master animations, flexbox, responsive design, and so much more
+Master animations, flexbox, responsive design, and so much more.

+test initial commit